MicrosoftDocs/VBA-Docs/api/Access.AcDataLabelPosition.md

 # AcDataLabelPosition enumeration (Access)

-Specifies the data label position to use for for Pie, Arc and Doughnut Modern Charts
+Specifies the data label position to use for for Pie, Arc, and Doughnut Modern Charts

 |Name|Value|Description|
 |:-----|:-----|:-----|